 Harry and Effie were to make the Winnipeg area their home, with Harry practicing dentistry in Transcona until 1940.
 According to his obituary, from 1940 to 1945 he served in the Canadian Army Dental Corps, attached to the Royal Canadian Air Force.
 After the war he resumed his private practice in Winnipeg and subsequently was Director of Dental Services for the province of Manitoba and until his retirement in 1955.
 Harry and Effie gave birth to two sons, Wallace and Bruce.

-Following retirement, Harry and Effie moved to Redditt in northwestern Ontario, a village about 30 kilometres north of Kenora.
-Effie died on 17 October 1965 in the Kenora General Hospital, and at some point after her death Harry remarried and moved back to Winnipeg.
+Following retirement, Harry and Effie spent the summer months in Redditt in northwestern Ontario, a village about 30 kilometres north of Kenora, and wintered in Corpus Christie, Texas.
+Effie died on 17 October 1965 in the Kenora General Hospital, and at some point after her death Harry moved back to Winnipeg and married Beatrice McDonald.

 Harry died on 21 April 1974 in Deer Lodge Hospital in Winnipeg.
 At the time of his death he was survived by his wife Beatrice, sons Wallace (Helen) in Kenora and Bruce (June) in Windsor, Ontario, seven grandchildren, and brothers Lorne of Surrey, BC, Gordon of Victoria, BC, and Vernon of Winnipeg.
 He was predeceased by his father Ephraim in 1940 and mother Emma in 1961, both in Winnipeg, and brothers Nelson in 1967 in Edmonton and Earle in 1970 in Winnipeg.
 Harry and Effie are interred in the Lake of the Woods Cemetery in Kenora.